 Delivery drivers must wear gloves at all times.
 Delivery tickets will not be signed but an electronic copy sent to A Henderson.

 What we use we clean!
-Any communal equipment used such as keyboards, photocopiers, phones, kettles, microwaves, chairs, and work surfaces to be cleaned by the user before and after use.
+Any communal equipment used such as keyboards, photocopiers, phones, chairs, and work surfaces to be cleaned by the user before and after use.

 Improve ventilation in the offices by opening windows, when possible.